FenyoLab/EC_codeximaging/docs/README_celesta.md

 ## Evaluating CELESTA performance

-This will work if you have ground truth labels, i.e., from the manual cell phenotyping pipeline.
+You can evaluate CELESTA results using `notebooks/celesta_evaluate_results.ipynb`.
+This will only work if you have ground truth labels, i.e., from the manual cell phenotyping pipeline.

-Run `notebooks/celesta_evaluate_results.ipynb`.

 There are code blocks dedicated to plotting expression probability, in the same way that `celesta_plot_exp_prob.sh` does.
 This is just so you can see all plots at once, which can help when selecting thresholds.

-I have also developed a rudimentary way of searching and choosing thresholds.
-First run `celesta_assign_cells.sh` with a bunch of different thresholds.
-Then in this notebook, run the code blocks under:
+I have also developed a rudimentary way of selecting the best thresholds.
+First run `celesta_assign_cells.sh` with all of the different thresholds you want to test.
+Then in the notebook, run the code blocks under:

 * **Threshold search (mean of conf matrix diagonal):** Here our evaluation metric is the mean of the diagonal of the confusion matrix (with the option to exclude certain cell types).
 It is not weighted based on cell number.
 This is probably best for making sure CELESTA has balanced performance across all classes.
 * **Threshold search (macro F1):** Here we use the macro F1 score (harmonic mean of precision and recall) as an alternative evaluation metric.
-Sometimes this returns different results from the mean of conf matrix diagonal.
+I find this tends to favor better performance in more common cell types.

 You will also see code blocks named **Best thresholds - full evaluation.** This takes results from the chosen best thresholds and displays the following: